The Daily Cash Flow Forecast

 The weekly cash position gives management an estimate of how much incoming cash and cash disbursements the company expects to have for the entire week.
 Remember, this is an estimate only.
 Update this estimate periodically so that the company improves on the estimate.
 Your company may prefer to have a separate line item for certain significant cash disbursements.
-This is acceptable so long as the overall report is kept as simple as possible.
+As long as the overall report is kept as simple as possible, this is acceptable.

 A template follows as below:

 Estimated Deposits for the week ending: Lockbox/Mail + Credit Cards = Total Estimated Deposits

 Estimated Disbursements for the week ending: Hourly Payroll + Salary Payroll + A/P Checks Committed + A/P Checks Expenses = Total Estimated Disbursements